zulip/zulip/docs/pointer.md

 These two simple rules, combined with the pointer logic above, end up matching user expectations well for whether the product should treat them as having read a set of messages (or not).

+## Testing and development

+In a Zulip development environment, you can use `manage.py mark_all_messages_unread` to set every user's pointer to 0 and all messages as unread, for convenience in testing unread count related logic.

+It can be useful to combine this with `manage.py populate_db -n 3000` (which rebuilds the database with 3000 initial messages) to ensure a large number of messages are present.